AxelZublena/axelzublena.com/static/posts/ArchInstall.md

 -   `amd-ucode` is the microcode package for my AMD Ryzen 7 4800H, use another one if your are not using an AMD cpu.
 -   `pipewire` & `pipewire-pulse` are optional.
 I want to use Pipewire instead of PulseAudio.
 -   `xf86-video-amdgpu` is the graphic driver for my APU.
-Change it to the one you need
+Change it to the one you need.
--   `xorg` is required to install KDE any other DE or WM once Arch is installed
+-   `xorg` is required to install KDE, any other DE or WM once Arch is installed.
 -   `neovim` is my editor of choice, but pick the one you like.

 ###  10. Generate an fstab file